webrtcHacks/adapter/README.md

 Head over to [test/README.md](https://github.com/webrtc/samples/blob/gh-pages/test/README.md) and get started developing.

 ## Publish a new version ##
+* Go the the adapter repository root directory
+* Make sure your repository is clean, i.e. no untracked files etc
-Just run `npm version patch -m 'bump to %s'` and type in your password lots of times (setting up credential caching is probably a good idea).
+* Run `npm version patch -m 'bump to %s'` and type in your password lots of times (setting up credential caching is probably a good idea).

-Currently only tested on Linux, not sure about MAC but will definitely not work on Windows.
+Note: Currently only tested on Linux, not sure about Mac but will definitely not work on Windows.